-- (1) JISHA promotes international exchange with overseas OSH organizations in the form of receiving guests on an ad hoc basis or attending international meetings including those of ILO/CIS and the Asia Pacific Occupational Safety and Health Organization (APOSHO). - (2) JISHA organizes the JISHA OSH Seminar annually to provide technical cooperation for overseas OSH organizations.
-In addition, JISHA arranges training courses on OSH policy-related affairs, on commission from the Japan International Cooperation Agency (JICA).

-7. Investigation of chemical substances for toxicity and safety testing
+- (1) JISHA promotes international exchange with overseas OSH organizations in the form of receiving guests or attending international meetings including those of ILO/CIS and the Asia Pacific Occupational Safety and Health Organization (APOSHO). - (2) JISHA organizes the JISHA OSH Seminar annually to provide technical cooperation for overseas OSH organizations.
+In addition, JISHA arranges training courses on OSH policy-related affairs, on commission from the Japan International Cooperation Agency (JICA) and ILO/ROAP. - 7.
+Investigation of chemical substances for toxicity and safety testing